University of Bath: University of Bath in Swindon

 The university opened a second site, Oakfield Campus, in 2000 on Marlowe Road Swindon, on a site leased from the council.
 Formerly Oakfield School, the site was jointly funded by the university and Swindon Council.
 Officially The University of Bath in Swindon, the campus offered undergraduate courses in childhood studies and social work.

 The campus was closed in the summer of 2008.

 Under the Gateway Project, the university had planned to build a major new campus next to the Great Western Hospital and the Coate Water nature reserve.
 The project had met opposition from environmentalists and locals but had met with Government approval.
 The university withdrew from the project in March 2007 citing "prevailing planning and funding conditions".

-Organisation
+Organisation and administration

 The university is divided into four faculties and each faculty into various departments.